Aggression in dogs - motivation and causes

 Socially motivated aggression

 Socially motivated aggression in dogs arises and manifests itself in social contexts, particularly in relation to their human social partners.
 Sometimes socially motivated aggression can also arise when the dog wants to protect other dogs in its social group.
-A dog's aggressive behavior is often unintentionally encouraged by the owner's reactions and behavior - whether through fear, insecurity or even positive reinforcement.
-The problem of socially motivated aggression is further exacerbated by misinterpretations by the dog owner and the environment.
-Aggressive behavior is often misinterpreted as a protective instinct or a sign of fear, and the owner's responses - such as reassurance, petting or laughter - can further reinforce this undesirable behavior.
-This leads to the dog viewing its aggressive behavior as a shared experience with its human.
+A dog's aggressive behaviour is often inadvertently encouraged by the owner's reactions and behaviour - whether through fear, insecurity or even positive reinforcement.
+The problem of socially motivated aggression is further compounded by misinterpretations by the dog's owner and the environment.
+Often aggressive behaviour is misinterpreted as a protective instinct or a sign of fear, and the owner's reactions - such as reassurance, petting or laughter - can further reinforce this unwanted behaviour, leading the dog to view its aggressive actions as a shared experience with its human.

-✔︎ Can occur towards both people and other dogs.
+✔︎ Can occur towards both humans and other dogs.

-✔︎ Can occur in different contexts (e.g. in the family, while going for a walk).
+✔︎ Can occur in different contexts (e.g. in the family, when going for a walk).

-✔︎ A possible experiment for identification: The dog is tied up and shows aggressive behavior towards a stimulus.
-If the owner moves away, check to see if the dog shifts his attention from the stimulus to the owner.
-If the aggressive reaction subsides as soon as the owner moves away, it is socially motivated aggressive behavior.
+✔︎ A possible experiment for identification: The dog is tied up and shows aggressive behaviour towards a stimulus.
+When the owner moves away, it should be checked whether the dog shifts its attention from the stimulus to the owner.
+If the aggressive reaction decreases as soon as the owner moves away, this is socially motivated aggressive behaviour.

-✔︎ In interaction with other dogs: Aggressive behavior may appear suddenly when introducing a new dog and could be mistakenly interpreted as territorial aggression.
+✔︎ When interacting with other dogs: Aggressive behaviour can suddenly occur when a new dog is introduced and could be misinterpreted as territorial aggression.

 Status-related aggression in dogs refers to the hierarchy and dynamics within their social groups or associations.
 Hierarchies in such associations, which are based on health, age-related experience and mental strength, make biological sense and serve as orientation for all members of the group.
-Since the characteristics that determine an animal's rank are changeable and not static, lower-ranking animals in particular repeatedly try to improve their status through aggressive behavior, which may give them additional freedom and improved living conditions.
-Hierarchical structures are essential in social associations, as clear and quick decisions can be necessary for survival, for example in threatening situations.
-When it comes to resource management, mentally strong dogs who have a higher rank in their association tend to be more generous and more likely to release resources.
-The type of aggression – whether resource-related or status-related – plays a role in whether a resource is defended or a conflict is triggered.
-While resource-related aggression focuses on the desire not to give up a resource, status-related aggression tends to question the other party's right to withdraw a resource, which can be dangerous in certain contexts.
+Since the characteristics that determine an animal's rank are changeable and not static, low-ranking animals in particular repeatedly try to improve their status through aggressive behaviour, which may give them additional freedom and improved living conditions.
+Hierarchical structures are indispensable in social associations, as clear and quick decisions, for example in threatening situations, can be essential for survival.
+In terms of resource management, mentally strong dogs that have a higher rank in their association tend to be more generous and more likely to release resources.

-✔︎ Offensive behavior: Expressions such as head raised, direct eye contact, and tail carried high.
+✔︎ Offensive behaviour: expressions such as raised head, direct eye contact, and raised tail.

-✔︎ Resource and status conflicts: Disputes over resources such as food or space are often linked to questions of status.
+✔︎ Resource and status conflicts: Disputes over resources such as food or space are often linked to status issues.

-✔︎ Subtle control: Inconspicuous methods to influence the holder's freedom of movement (e.g. blocking the path).
+✔︎ Subtle control: Inconspicuous methods of influencing the owner's freedom of movement (e.g. blocking the path).

-✔︎ Spatial monitoring: Positioning in strategic locations to control space and movements.
+✔︎ Spatial surveillance: Positioning at strategic locations to control space and movements.

 Territorial Aggression

-✔︎ Aggressive barking along territory (e.g. garden fence)
+✔︎ Aggressive barking along the territory (e.g. garden fence)

-✔︎ Rapid approach to the border, often to a certain point
+✔︎ Rapid approach to the border, often up to a certain point

 ✔︎ Excitement at the territorial borders

-✔︎ Running after intruders with possible attempts to attack (bite attempts)
+✔︎ Following intruders with possible attack attempts (biting attempts)

-✔︎ Carrying out mock attacks or real attacks
+✔︎ Execution of mock attacks or real attacks

-✔︎ Intruders are caught and barked at until they stop moving
+✔︎ Intruders are confronted and barked at until they stop moving

 Hund bellt am Zaun